Design plays an important part throughout your project

 More on our design services

-To capture 3D data for quality inspection, the components often need to be supported by a fixture which allows repeatability of position within the scan volume, while also allowing the maximum optical access across the whole surface of the component.
+To capture 3D scan data for quality inspection, the components often need to be supported by a fixture which allows repeatability of position within the scan volume, while also allowing the maximum optical access across the whole surface of the component.
 The design of the fixture requires an understanding of metrology and the scanning process.
 As well as the repeatability and optical access requirements, elements such as thermal expansion effects need to be taken into account to ensure a robust design.
 Physical Digital designs fixtures for components where we are delivering a complete turn key measurement, inspection and reporting service.
 We also use this knowledge to design and supply fixtures for clients who do not have in-house design and manufacture capabilities.

 We understand and employ geometric dimensioning and tolerancing (GD&T) to drawing definition.
 This has advantages over conventional dimensioning when defining the relationship between mating parts, providing uniform interpretation and cost effective assembly.